ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Adapter for JDBC User's Manual.md

 ### Adapter for JDBC

-Altibase's Adapter for JDBC(jdbcAdapter) is a utility which applies modified data in Altibase to other databases supporting JDBC. jdbcAdapter has been implemented with Altibase Log Analysis API.
+Altibase's Adapter for JDBC(jdbcAdapter) is a utility which applies modified data in Altibase to other database supporting JDBC. jdbcAdapter has been implemented with Altibase Log Analysis API.

 #### Structure and Concepts

-In order to replicate modified data in Altibase to other databases, Altibase, jdbcAdapter, and other databases, which support JDBC, should be installed in the first place shown in Figure 1-1.
+In order to replicate modified data in Altibase to other database, Altibase, jdbcAdapter, and other database, which supports JDBC, should be installed in the first place shown in Figure 1-1.

-jjdbcAdapter has been implemented with integration of Altibase Log Analysis API(ALA) and Java database connectivity (JDBC).
-The ALA utility receives data that has been modified in Altibase whereas JDBC is used to send the data to other databases.
+jdbcAdapter has been implemented with integration of Altibase Log Analysis API(ALA) and Java data base connectivity (JDBC).
+The ALA utility receives data that has been modified in Altibase whereas JDBC is used to send the data to other database.
 Refer to the L*og Analyzer User's Manual* for detailed information on ALA.

-The following figure demonstrates how jdbcAdapter replicates from Altibase to other databases.
+The following figure demonstrates how jdbcAdapter replicates from Altibase to other database.

 ![](media/JdbcAdapter/393be36ba2993e10814984902a9f57c2.png)